 One of the first signs of an OxyContin addiction is developing a tolerance—requiring more of the substance to achieve the desired effect.
-Someone prescribed OxyContin may become dependent on the drug due to chemical changes in the brain after prolonged usage, causing him or her to turn to illicit means of obtaining the drug once the doctor’s prescription runs out.
+Someone prescribed OxyContin may become dependent on the drug due to chemical changes in the brain after prolonged usage, causing him or her to experience withdrawal symptoms if use is ceased or reduced.
+A dependency can turn into an addiction if left unchecked.
+In many cases of OxyContin addiction, users will turn to illicit means of obtaining the drug once the doctor’s prescription runs out.

 Doctor shopping, fake prescriptions, borrowed prescriptions, using a friend or family member’s tablets or purchasing the substance from a drug dealer can all indicate an addiction has formed.
 Those suffering from an OxyContin addiction will seek out the drug regardless of the risky behavior or negative consequences it may entail.